 "Can I phone my girlfriend please?"
 I ask.

 Operating my phone is near impossible.
 It's like I'm in a nightclub at 4 AM on a handful of zesty pingers.

 "There's been an accident, I'm afraid… knocked off my bike.
 I'm in an ambulance… Homerton.
 No… No. No, I'm fine.
 It's something and nothing.
 Can you come, though?
 Thanks."

 I could murder a drink.
 The paramedic hands me a little, slightly flimsy frosted plastic cup of water.

-"The first thing you do when you get to work is to organise the files," a voice in my head is repeating.
+"The first thing you do when you get to work is to organize the files," a voice in my head is repeating.

 "What is it that you do?" asks the paramedic while taking my pulse.